Lolita City

 Lolita City was a child pornography website that used hidden services available through the Tor network.
-The site hosted images and videos of underage males and females ranging up to 17 years of age (18 is the minimum legal age in many jurisdictions, including the US, for a person to appear in pornography).
-The website was hosted by Freedom Hosting, a defunct Tor based web hosting provider.
+The site hosted images and videos of underage males and females up to 17 years of age (18 is the minimum legal age in many jurisdictions, including the US, for a person to appear in pornography).
+The website was hosted by Freedom Hosting, a defunct Tor-based web hosting provider.

 Background

-As a hidden service, Lolita City operated through the .onion pseudo top-level domain and could be accessed only via the Tor network.
+As a hidden service, Lolita City operated through the .onion pseudo-top-level domain and could be accessed only via the Tor network.
 Like adult pornography sites, Lolita City featured and promoted specific models whom fans could follow.
 Some of the photographers were professionals, others were hobbyists.
 The site included softcore and hardcore images, and the subjects ranged from near-newborns and toddlers to 17-year-olds and included both boys and girls.
 As of June 2013, the website hosted about 1.4 million pictures.
 Videos had been available on the site since November 2012.